 The chances of a baby landing an airplane is higher than tires exploding on impact.
 It does make sense in expecting the tires to explode when an airplane touches the runway with the sheer amount of speed and momentum, but why don’t the tires burst like a balloon?
-Well, there’s a lot of reasons why.
+Well, there are a lot of reasons why.
 Let’s dig in!

 First things first, airplane tires are not your average tires.
 You simply cannot compare them to that of a car or even a semi-truck.
 They are built and tested differently.
 Aircraft tires are amazing when you think about them, after all, without them an airplane would not take off for obvious reasons.
 The typical airliner has about 20 sets of wheels, is capable of handling a 38-ton load, and can meet the ground 500 times before needing a retread, which can be done seven times before the tire’s no better than scrap rubber.
 A Boeing 777 uses 14 tires, Airbus’ A380 carries 22, and the enormous Antonov An-225 demands 32, yes, thirty-two!